deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 containers run in pods on Kubernetes.

-Well the pod is an object on the cluster and it's defined in the API as a resource under the v1 core API group. we wrap them in a high level object called a deployment.
+Well the pod is an object on the cluster and it's defined in the API as a resource under the v1 core API group.

+we wrap them in a high level object called a deployment.
 This again is an object on the cluster and it's a resource in the apps/v1 API group.
 Now the whole idea of deployment is to make pods cool.
-Well it's not really it's to make them scalable making rolling updates and rollback simple and a ton of cool stuff.
+Well it's not really, it's to make them scalable, making rolling updates and rollback simple, and a ton of cool stuff.
+= Deployment objects are used to manage stateless applications that can be scaled up or down.
 So kind of cool but really it's about being flexible and more useful.
 So pods and deployments exist in the api and They can be deployed on the cluster as objects.
+Deployments are great for scaling and updates but other objects exist for wrapping your pods.

+A DaemonSet is a Kubernetes controller that ensures that all or some nodes in a cluster run a copy of a specific pod.
+The DaemonSet creates a replica of the pod on each node in the cluster, ensuring that the pod is running on every node.
-Deployments are great for scaling and updates but other objects exist for wrapping your pods so daemon sets make sure that one and only one of a specific pod will run on every worker in the cluster.
+So daemon sets make sure that one and only one of a specific pod will run on every worker in the cluster.
+= eg, Deploying the monitoring pod in a DaemonSet ensures that a copy of the pod runs on each node in the cluster, it ensures that metrics are collected from every node in the cluster.

+StatefulSet objects are used to manage stateful applications that require unique, persistent identities and stable network identifiers.

+Cluster initializers are used to perform additional configuration of a Kubernetes cluster before the objects are created.

 kind: Service = loadbalancer
  Spec: